lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/Topic_4_Customer_Development.md

 ## CW 4.2: Customer Validation with AI Support

 This guide walks you through the **four steps of Customer Validation** using AI prompts.
-Use these prompts in any LLM to simulate, prepare, and analyze before you validate with **real customers**.
+Use these prompts in any LLM to simulate, prepare, and analyze before you validate with **real customers**. <p>
+Before you start, search the web for the VPC of two companies and study their structure following the framework presented previously.

 ### Step 1.
 Prepare for Sales